FDelporte/javafx-jar-template/README.md

 ## Install Maven

-* Follow the instructions here:
+* Follow the instructions on [the website of the Apache Maven Project](https://maven.apache.org/install.html).
 * Or use [SDKMAN](https://sdkman.io/) on Linux or macOS:
 ```bash
 sdk install maven